-- 1. A completed graduate application, available on the University web site. - 2.
-Official copies of transcripts from all colleges/ universities attended, including an official transcript showing proof of an earned bachelor's degree from a regionally accredited institution and an undergraduate cumulative GPA of at least 2.50.

-- Secure official electronic transcripts are accepted from third-party vendors, but not directly from applicants. - Electronic transcripts can be sent to: registrargraduate@humphreys.edu - Sealed hardcopy official transcripts can be sent to: Humphreys University Registrar 6650 Inglewood Avenue, Stockton, CA 92507 - 3.
-Proof of satisfying the Basic Skills Requirement by CBEST exam passage; B- or higher in college-level reading, writing, and math courses (determined by the program administrator); scores on certain AP exams; as well as achieving acceptable scores on SAT and ACT exams; and other options, including combinations of options. - 4.
-Verification of negative Tuberculosis test reading or proof of pending verification. - 5.
-A Certificate of Clearance, or a photocopy (front and back) of a valid CCTC-issued permit or teaching/ services credential. - 6.
-Proof of CPR certification that covers infant, child, and adult CPR skills that meets the standards established by the American Heart Association or Red Cross. - 7.
-Pre-admission presentation.
+- A completed graduate application, available on the University web site. - Applicants must send official copies of transcripts from all colleges/universities attended. - One of the official transcripts must show proof of an earned bachelor's degree from a regionally accredited institution and an undergraduate cumulative GPA of at least 2.50. - Secure official electronic transcripts are accepted from third-party vendors, but not directly from applicants.
+Electronic transcripts can be sent to: registrargraduate@humphreys.edu Sealed hardcopy official transcripts can be sent to: Humphreys University Registrar 6650 Inglewood Avenue, Stockton, CA 92507 - Proof of satisfying the Basic Skills Requirement by CBEST exam passage; B- or higher in college-level reading, writing, and math courses (determined by the program administrator); scores on certain AP exams; as well as achieving acceptable scores on SAT and ACT exams; and other options, including combinations of options. - Verification of negative Tuberculosis test reading or proof of pending verification. - A Certificate of Clearance, or a photocopy (front and back) of a valid CCTC-issued permit or teaching/ services credential. - Proof of CPR certification that covers infant, child, and adult CPR skills that meets the standards established by the American Heart Association or Red Cross. - Pre-admission presentation.
 An applicant must successfully watch a pre-admission presentation, during which the University will verify the prospective candidate's understanding of all credential requirements.